ajbanjara/Wireshark/Thrift.md

 This last structure is so basic (a single mandatory boolean) that the fact that it’s a structure is probably just for future extendability in case the Jaeger protocol requires more information in this place.

-As a side note, this is a good design decision when your protocol is intended to evolve in time.
+As a side note, this is a good design decision when your protocol might evolve over time.

 #### Add tracing.submitBatches Thrift command

-:construction:
+The `jaeger.thrift` file ends with the definition of a simple command expecting an answer.
+No exceptions are defined so we don’t have to handle that case.

+The first step is to create the function that will take care of the dissection and register it in `proto_reg_handoff_jaeger`.

+We define it following the skeleton provided in Generic usage chapter in Basic type section and we add a check for the `thrift_opt->mtype` value.

+The only parameter (`ME_THRIFT_T_CALL` case) is a list of `Batch` structures so we just have to define the ett tree for this list and use what we already prepare for `Batch` with the `dissect_thrift_t_list` function.

+The return type (`ME_THRIFT_T_REPLY` case, or `else` like here) is also a list of structure so we need to define another ett tree for the return type.
+Since there are no exceptions, we can directly call `dissect_thrift_t_list` and be done with it.

+Unfortunately, the provided capture does no contain any `submitBatches` call so we can’t check our dissector yet.

 #### Add agent.emitBatch Thrift command

-:construction:
+Since the `jaeger.thrift` file is now entirely covered, we can now switch to `agent.thrift` and the `emitBatch` command we’re interested in.

+Once again, we create a skeleton function and register it in `proto_reg_handoff_jaeger`.

+In this case, this is a `oneway` command so we don’t have to worry about `thrift_opt->mtype` as there is only one possibility.

+Since we only have a single parameter which is a structure, we don’t need to define an hf id and can directly use the generic hf id we defined for this structure.

+We add a single call to `dissect_thrift_t_struct` with the right parameters and we’re done, the example capture can now be dissected with all the details we want to have.

 #### Remove unused thrift_member_t

-At this point, we consider the dissector complete so we clear the unused elements that were created through our systematic approach in order to avoid any compilation warning and get a dissector that passed all merge checks. :)
+At this point, we consider the dissector complete so we clear the unused elements that were created through our systematic approach in order to avoid any compilation warning and get a dissector that passes all merge checks. :trophy:

 ### Example 2: [Armeria Maritima](https://en.wikipedia.org/wiki/Armeria_maritima)